Gellybean/Mathfinder-Bot/README.md

 - Bestiary containing complete entries and buttons for melee/ranged attacks
 - Making your Pathfinder experience more convoluted than ever!

-While there are a number of features included with this bot, the main purpose is to make combat easier by accurately tracking numbers for you.
-When it comes to the typical 1s and 2s that Pathfinder is known for, it can be a little confusing—not only because of the number of modifiers, but their bonus types and how they stack.
-The aim is to make the application and calculation of these modifiers as quick and accurate as possible.

-To help further with this, anyone with the `DM` role can do evaluations on their player's statblocks.

  - [Bot Invite.](https://discord.com/api/oauth2/authorize?client_id=1003844628841238588&permissions=277025712192&scope=bot%20applications.commands)
  - [Discord.](https://discord.gg/z2rVRnVjb7)
  - [Subreddit.](https://www.reddit.com/r/MathfinderBot/)